This page serves as a guide to educate users on how to interpret the browse images as well

 Vertical Feature Masks

-The following four browse images show what we call a vertical feature mask (VFM)
+The following five browse images show what we call a vertical feature mask (VFM)

 this is a plot that shows the vertical and